bgveenstra/fundamentals/02_chapter/05_exercise.md

 - Wrapped the rest of the content in two paragraphs, or p elements.
 - Linked to another web page.
 - Created an email link with the proper email or with a  placeholder.

-You can do a lot of neat things using attributes and links.
-Let's keep going!

 ---